andresjarami/FewShotLearningEMG/README.md

 4. For the experiment 3, we run over Gadi three batch files (one per database): [NinaPro5](Experiments/Experiment3/Cote_CWT_NinaPro5/EVALUATE1.sh), [CoteAllard](Experiments/Experiment3/Cote_CWT_Cote/EVALUATE1.sh), and [EPN](Experiments/Experiment3/Cote_CWT_EPN/EVALUATE1.sh).

 #### NOTE
 The implementations of our adaptation technique and the Liu and Vidovic methods are in the [Fucntions](Experiments/Experiment1_2/functions.py) python file.
+In addition, the [CoteAllard implementation](Experiments/Experiment3) used in experiment 3 is a version of the original one, which you can find [here](https://github.com/UlysseCoteAllard/MyoArmbandDataset).
+We only modified the files used to load the data in order to use the three databases and evaluate using the Friedman rank and Holm Post-Hoc tests (the convolutional neural networks and the transfer learning technique did not modify).

 ## Visualization of the three experiments:
 After the execution of the experiments, we analyzed and developed the graphs, which are presented in the paper.